-Why bother with a digital annual report?
+Why bother with an online annual report?

 Annual reports have a reputation for being a bit dull, with an overload of information and lots of figures.
 When was the last time you sat down to read a charity annual report?
 No, we can’t remember either.

-Many communications-led charities have already adopted digital reports, either as an accompaniment to a printed version or as a digital-first output, as a downloadable PDF or a website.
+Many communications-led charities have already adopted online reports, either as an accompaniment to a printed version or as a digital-first output, as a downloadable PDF or a website.
 For others, it remains inappropriate due to their target audience (elderly people, or people in developing countries with slow internet connections for example), yet there’s a gap in the middle where the majority of charities sit.

-As a digital agency for charities, we’re biased towards adopting digital tools - and we urge a careful consideration of target audiences before making any giant leaps - but we think the concept of digital annual reports has huge potential.
+As a digital agency for charities, we’re biased towards adopting digital tools - and we urge a careful consideration of target audiences before making any giant leaps - but we think the concept of online annual reports has huge potential.